FStarLang/FStar/INSTALL.md

     - For Mac OS X install the MRE:
       - http://www.mono-project.com/download/#download-mac

-  - Import certificates for Mono
+  - Depending on your distribution, you might need to manually import certificates for Mono

           $ mozroots --import --sync